Logo

 The material-swap workflow is not unique to standalone furniture brands.
 Several adjacent businesses run the same loop with small adjustments:

-Upholstery and reupholstery shops show clients their existing sofa in eight new fabrics instead of mailing physical swatches.
-The "before/after" rendering is the close.
+• Upholstery and reupholstery shops show clients their existing sofa in eight new fabrics instead of mailing physical swatches.
+The "before/after" rendering is the close — our AI reupholstery previews playbook walks through closing the fabric decision in a single consult.

-Cabinet and millwork companies preview cabinetry in every wood and lacquer combination before a single door is built — directly relevant to the kitchen and bath remodelers reading our remodeler sales tool playbook.
+• Cabinet and millwork companies preview cabinetry in every wood and lacquer combination before a single door is built — see the dedicated cabinet finish visualizer playbook, and the remodeler sales tool playbook for the kitchen and bath remodelers they sell into.

 If you're operating in any of these adjacent businesses, the same prompt library and base-image discipline apply — only the SKU strategy and channel changes.